Disclosure Regulation (UE) 2019/2088

-The Fund’s investment strategy set out in the Management Rules (the “Rules”) pursues the promotion of environmental or social characteristics by (i) limiting investments in companies not in line with those characteristics, (ii) integrating specific environmental, social and governance characteristics into investment choices, and (iii) implementing principles of transparency and reporting practices in the investee companies that permit constant monitoring of such characteristics.
+The Fund’s investment strategy set out in the Management Rules (the “Rules”) pursues the promotion of environmental or social characteristics by (i) limiting investments in companies not in line with those characteristics, (ii) integrating specific environmental, social and governance characteristics into investment choices, and (iii) implementing principles of transparency and reporting practices in the portfolio companies that permit constant monitoring of such characteristics.

 Investments are exclusively allocated in companies that comply with the restrictions established in the Fund’s investment policy summarised above.

-The investee companies are periodically monitored based on the information provided by the companies held, and this monitoring is reflected in the sustainability reports that the SGR sends to its investors.
+The portfolio companies are periodically monitored based on the information provided by the companies held, and this monitoring is reflected in the sustainability reports that the SGR sends to its investors.
 Sustainability performance is measured using several general sustainability indicators and three specific indicators correlated with energy efficiency and the reduction of emissions.

 In the phase prior to proceeding with an investment opportunity, the compliance with the environmental and/or social characteristics identified in the Rules is checked at the time when due diligence on those aspects is conducted by specialised advisors.

-As part of the monitoring and management of its investments, the SGR has set up a strategy for exercising voting rights in the investee companies of the funds it manages to ensure that those rights are exercised consistently with the characteristics of the funds, thus including environmental and/or social characteristics.
+As part of the monitoring and management of its investments, the SGR has set up a strategy for exercising voting rights in the portfolio companies of the funds it manages to ensure that those rights are exercised consistently with the characteristics of the funds, thus including environmental and/or social characteristics.

 The terms not otherwise defined herein shall have the same meaning assigned to them in the Rules.